 The Refugee Council of Australia has chosen #WithRefugees is the theme for Refugee Week 2018 in Australia.
 Today, more than ever, we need a global movement to demand the safety and rights of refugees are protected.
 In Australia, it is the responsibility of our Government, and each one of us to ensure people forced to flee from their homes can live with dignity and with hope.

 A ‘Refugee’ is a person; boy, girl, woman or man.
 Not a label, but a human being with a beating heart just like you and me.
-And the refugee experience can be prolonged or it can be fleeting.
+And the refugee experience can be prolonged.
 Today there are more refugees than ever, and only by standing together #WithRefugees can we begin to change this.

 Refugee Week provides an opportunity for the Australian public to recognise and better understand the courage and contribution of refugees.
 People from across the world who have sought and in some cases found, safety in Australia.
 Hearing their stories during refugee week reminds us that these powerful people are defined by so much more than their past.
 People who today are making many valuable contributions to Australian society and who show immense courage and resilience.